ChxrlieExe33/social-konnect-backend/README.md

 docker build . -t social-konnect-backend
 ```

-Then you can run the image as a container, don't forget to add the environment variables which are in the .env.example, like so:
+After that, you can run the image as a container, remember to add the environment variables, which are in the .env.example, like so:

 ```cmd
 docker run -p 8080:8080 social-konnect-backend -e DATABASE_URL=jdbc:postgresql://localhost:5432/your_database -e DATABASE_USER=your_username etc.